VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 Right after, *King Thordan* will perform **Ascalon’s Might** three times in a row, use your Tank invulnerability to go through.
 Next *King Thordan* will summon his Knights and cast **Strength of the Ward**.
 You can swap Tanks during the cast for later.

 <a id="SStrengthOfTheWard">As soon as *King Thordan* leaves, everyone has to spread around the arena and wait for the Dragoon Knights to arrive.
-If a player has a Dragoon Knight behind him, that player will move toward the middle of the arena telling that his position is unsafe.
+If a player has a Dragoon Knight behind him, that player will move towards the middle of the arena telling that his position is unsafe.
 The player on the opposite side will also move to the middle since it's not safe.
 The players who moved will regroup at the safe spots with their respective light party in order to dodge **Spiral Thrusts**.
 Then each light party will form a triangle within their safe spot to avoid overlaping **Lightning Storm**.
 The Healer shall be on the corner near the middle, the DPS on corners along the edge and the Tank along the edge between the DPS:
 {% assign slideCounter = slideCounter | plus: 1 %}
 {% include slideshow.html imgLink="strength1.jpg;strength2.jpg;strength3.jpg" imgDesc="Spread out;Find the safe spots;Regroup with your party" slideNumber=slideCounter %}